COPELONG/MEVD/README.md

 # MEVD

-***This repository publicly shares certain tools used in the paper titled "ME: A Smart Contract Vulnerability Detection Method Based on Multi-Scale Encoders," along with the release of experimental data.***
+***This repository publicly shares certain tools used in the paper titled "Smart Contract Vulnerability Detection based on Multi-scale Encoders" along with the release of experimental data.***